rp-amit01/AWS_3-tier_Deployment/03_deploy.md

 <ins>**STEP 8 : Now your 3-tier is setup completed**</ins>

-- Hit your <public-ip> in browser to see frontend / website
+- Hit public-ip of server in browser to see frontend / website